Creating analysis rules with SQL Enlight – Overview

 The current post is the first of a series of blog posts which to guide you through the creation of custom static code analysis rules with SQL Enlight.
-Each of the subsequent articles will cover the implementation of several interesting analysis rule and will point some unfortunately not so obvious features and abilities of SQL Enlight static code analysis engine.
+Each of the subsequent articles will cover the implementation of several interesting analysis rules and will point some unfortunately not so obvious features and abilities of SQL Enlight static code analysis engine.

 How does SQL Enlight analysis work